MohamedEhab13/Design-and-Implementation-of-MIPI-D-PHY-Transmitter-and-Receiver/README.md

 The MIPI D-PHY (Display Physical Layer) is a specification developed by the MIPI Alliance that defines a high-speed serial interface physical layer.
 It operates in two primary modes:

-- **High-Speed (HS) Mode**: Differential signaling for high data rates (80 Mbps to 2.5 Gbps per lane)
+- **High-Speed (HS) Mode**: Differential signaling for high data rates
 - **Low-Power (LP) Mode**: Single-ended signaling for control and low-speed data transmission

-The D-PHY typically consists of:
-- One clock lane (differential pair)
-- One to four data lanes (differential pairs each)
-- Bidirectional communication capability
-- Power-efficient design optimized for battery-powered devices
+The D-PHY typically consists of clock and data lanes operating as differential pairs, with bidirectional communication capability and power-efficient design optimized for battery-powered devices.

 ## System Architecture